 What to Do If You’ve Been Hurt in an Accident with an Uninsured Motorist

-What happens if the person at fault in an accident has no insurance in Nevada?
-If you get into an accident with them, you’ll need to file with your insurance company.
+If you get into an accident with them, you must file with your insurance company.
 An uninsured motorist claim needs to be filled out.
 There are several steps you should take to protect your rights at the scene of the accident.

 • Contact law enforcement